muazwzxv/muazwzxv.github.io/content/posts/distributed_lock/index.md

 - query out the details of pending jobs
 - executes the job

-I'd argue that this logic works..... if you're building for fun and this is not meant to serve any real traffic or critical systems (anything related to money, user data)
+I'd argue that this logic works..... if you're building for fun, but not at scale (anything related to money, user data)

 If you haven't caught on yet, the problem with this approach is that it's not scalable.
 If you have multiple workers, they'll all try to pick up the same job, leading to
 - Duplicate executions